overblog/GraphQLBundle/docs/validation/index.md

 ## Using built-in expression functions

-This bundle comes with built-in [ExpressionLanguage](#https://symfony.com/doc/current/components/expression_language.html) instance and pre-registered [expression functions and variables](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md).
+This bundle comes with a built-in [ExpressionLanguage](https://symfony.com/doc/current/components/expression_language.html) instance and pre-registered [expression functions and variables](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/expression-language.md).
 By default the  [`Expression`](https://symfony.com/doc/current/reference/constraints/Expression.html) constraint in your project has no access to these functions and variables, because it uses the default instance of the